jasonjayr/money/README.txt

 =======================

-This mod has been edited by TenPlus1 to remove everything but the barter shops
+This mod has been edited by TenPlus1 to remove everything but the barter shops tidy code and formspecs, and add a new /holding command to help players setup shop.

 The original can be found in:
   https://github.com/kotolegokot/minetest-mod-money